 Mixing Furniture Styles: Balancing Standard and Stand-Out Pieces

 When it’s time to select furniture for your mixed-modern layout, start with items that fulfill the room’s purpose.
-Modern-style couches, casual dining tables and platform beds need to be about 80 percent of the design in your living room, dining room or bedroom.
+Modern-style couches, table sets and beds need to be about 80 percent of the design in your living room, dining room or bedroom.
 With these anchor pieces in place, you can avoid one type of decor visually crowding out the other.